TISUnion/Carpet-TIS-Addition/docs/rules.md

 - Categories: `TIS`, `CREATIVE`

+## cauldronBlockItemInteractFix

+Make player be able to place block against cauldron block with any filled level

+Affected Minecraft <= 1.16.x.
+This annoying behavior is already been fixed in 1.17+

+- Type: `boolean`
+- Default value: `false`
+- Suggested options: `false`, `true`
+- Categories: `TIS`, `CREATIVE`

 ## chunkUpdatePacketThreshold

 The threshold which the game will just send an chunk data packet if the amount of block changes is more than it